Knightro63/three_js/packages/three_js/README.md

  - Some RGBELoaders cause app to crash

 **Windows**
- - Transform controls causes app to crash
+ - Tonemapping truns screen black
- - Raycasting causes app to crash
+ - Some RGBELoaders cause app to crash

 **Web**
  - Lens Flare not working correctly

+ **WASM**
+ - Export usdz wont allow app to compile

+**Linux**
+ - Tonemapping truns screen black
+ - Change screen size does not function currently
+ - Lens Flare not working correctly
  - Postprocessing does not work
  - Track pad has some bugs
+ - Some RGBELoaders cause app to crash

 ## Librarues and Plugins